Classification: Immunomodulatory Agent

 Thalidomide is a type of "immunomodulatory agent", meaning it works by affecting the immune system.
 It appears to work in several ways, including inhibiting the formation of blood vessels, which tumors use to get nutrients needed to survive and grow.
 This is known as anti-angiogenesis.
 It also interferes with chemicals necessary for the growth of tumors and can cause cell death.

 How to Take Thalidomide

-Thalidomide is given in a capsule form.
-Capsules should be swallowed whole with water; do not break, crush or chew the capsules.
+Thalidomide is taken by mouth, in capsule form, once a day.
+Capsules should be swallowed whole with water; do not break, crush or chew this medication.
 Thalidomide is best taken before bedtime because it can cause sleepiness.
 It also should be taken at least one hour after your last evening meal.

 - Men should not father a child for 4 weeks before therapy, during therapy or for 4 weeks after therapy is stopped.